 3. Can a student take courses from different math sequences ?

-9. What if my student comes from a school with an integrated math program?
+4. What if a student comes from a school with an integrated math program?

 Gunn does not offer an equivalent to an integrated math program.
 9th grade students enrolled in an integrated math program should generally take a placement test covering Algebra.
 10th grade students should generally take a placement test covering Geometry.

 We do not check out books over the summer.
-However, the title and ISBN number of the books used for each class are available on this site and most textbooks can be purchased online.
+However, the titles and ISBN numbers of the books used for each class are available on this site, and most textbooks can be purchased online.

 In fact, the only possible class to skip is Alg2/Trig H. The reasoning is as follows: